 She left in the night.
-The sounds of howling and baying and snarling could be heard all through the forest.
-She did not come back the next day, or the next, but Peter was certain she was not dead, for he recognized one howl from all the others at night, and it comforted him.
-He was certain that if she could come back, she would, but that was all he was certain of.
-The chapel seemed a lonely place now, and it was always cold, even with the fire.
+The sounds of howling rang all through the forest.
+She didn’t come back the next day, or the next, but Peter was certain she wasn’t dead, for he recognized one howl from all the others at night.

 "Away for a day, maybe two," said the woman.
 "I'm watching things while he's gone."

 She was making the bread straight on the hot embers of the fire and she plucked it out in several large pieces before setting it on a plate before him.
 He hesitated before eating it, but it was clear she expected him to, and the scent was too much to resist; he took a bite.
 "It's good," he said.
 She nodded.
 "Aren't you having any?"

 As Peter ate she quizzed him and seemed satisfied with his short answers.

 "You were a priest of the Christ god they hung from a tree?"

 "You can work metal; build a house; get food?"